-4 The regions are grouped following Maddison et al. (2001), with the exception that we combine east and west Asia into one category from which we exclude Japan.
+4 The regions are grouped following Maddison (2001), with the exception that we combine east and west Asia into one category from which we exclude Japan.

-Improvements in agricultural productivity have long been seen as necessary for the sustained growth of industry (Johnston and Mellor, 1961), typically because of nutrition constraints and Engel's Law (Matsuyama, 1992; Kögel and Prskawetz, 2001; Gollin et al., 2002).
-The need for food implies that, in a closed economy, low farm productivity traps workers in agriculture.
-Only when agricultural production per worker rises above subsistence needs can resources shift to non-farm activities and sustain urbanization.
+Improvements in agricultural productivity can contribute to sustained growth of industry through various channels (Johnston and Mellor, 1961), starting with subsistence constraints and Engel's Law (Matsuyama, 1992; Kögel and Prskawetz, 2001; Gollin et al., 2002).
+Nutritional needs imply that low farm productivity can trap workers in agriculture, until food availability per worker rises so resources can shift to non-farm activities and sustained urbanization.
+With long-distance trade the two sectors become separable, but people in unfavorable environments for either agriculture or trade may have had difficulty sustaining the population densities needed to accumulate knowledge and fuel economic growth (Galor and Weil, 2000; Strulik and Weisdorf, 2008).

-A location's successful agriculture does not, however, guarantee industrialization and may not even be necessary if manufacturing involves scale economies and transport costs.
-Krugman (1991) demonstrated how scale economies interact with transport costs to drive agglomerations of firms in a particular place.5 Murata (2008) links Engel's Law to the spatial location of firms to show that falling transport costs can raise real wages and drive up food consumption.
-Later, upon satisfying the food requirement, consumption of manufactured goods begins to rise, and ultimately, this spurs agglomeration.
-Capital accumulation and the use of intermediate goods can accelerate this process, as in the model of Gallup et al. (1999) where lower transport costs help make capital investment more profitable.
+A location's successful agriculture does not guarantee industrialization and may not even be necessary.
+Krugman (1991) demonstrated how scale economies interact with transport costs to drive agglomerations of firms in a particular place.5 Murata (2008) links Engel's Law to the spatial location of firms to show that falling transport costs can raise real wages and drive up consumption, and lower transport costs help make capital investment and further accumulation even more attractive, as described by Duranton (1999).